tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 It would be interesting to developp and clarify the comparison between bootstrap and CP, or even better evaluate the alignment empirically.

-#response[]
+#response[the reviewer made several specific comments about this point here and later on, and I have adressed them in the revision.
+My specific comments and a list of changes made are presented in response to each of these specific comments.]

 Fig.3.C suggests that the uncertainty quantification of bootstrap aligns with the one of CP which makes sense, but i'm also not surprised that the link between IQR of ensemble predictions and CP categories is not strong because you're probably not comparing the right quantities.
 Indeed, uncertainty quantification with bootstrap ensemble should also account for the mean predicted value, not only for the variability/IQR.

 #response[the use of bootstrap variability to evaluate uncertainty, and of the original model to report the prediction, is common in SDMs.
 I have clarified this information in the text, alongside additional references.
-For this reason, I maintain that the current approach is valid, and have made no changes to the manuscript beyond this clarification.]
+For this reason, I maintain that the current approach is valid.
+I have also added a clarification about how the bootstrap variability _v._ uncertainty coming from the CP prediction can be used to suggest different types of sampling, namely more data for model training and more data for model validation.]

 A key difference between CP predictive sets vs any ensemble based predictive set, is that, unless the ensemble model prediction is perfectly calibrated to the real probability p(Y=1|X) (unrealistic), the latter don't provide the minimum coverage guarantee of CP, i.e. they don't inform about (absolute) predictive error.

-#response[]
+#response[this is correct.
+As no claim to that effect is made in the manuscript, and that the reviewer does not seem to direct this comment at a specific claim made in the manuscript, I have made no changes.]

 Besides, ensemble based uncertainty doesn't account for model bias/misspecification.
 For instance, ensemble CI will shrink a lot when the ensemble is trained on big data even when the component models are too simplistic and biased (e.g. linear regression)-> illusion of confidence.

-#response[]
+#response[this is correct, but I again fail to extract an actionable comment from this sentence.
+Surely the reviewer is not suggesting that regression is a bad approach for SDMs?
+Although I do not disagree with this point, for the same reason as the above comment, I have made no changes to the manuscript.]

 == Precise comments